 Internationally known as a fishing destination, Sport Fishing magazine recently named Boca Grande Pass and Charlotte Harbor tops in the world for tarpon fishing.
 Known as “silver king,” schools of this magnificent fish return April through June to Charlotte Harbor, the “Tarpon Fishing Capital of the World.”
 You’ll find about 322 kilometers of paddle-friendly waterways waiting to be explored by kayak, canoe or stand-up paddleboard.
 Access diverse trails offering various levels, from novice to expert, and ranging from about one to 29 kilometers.

 Golfing and Baseball

-  As if near-perfect weather weren’t enough, Golf Digest ranked Charlotte Harbor the ‘‘Third Best Place in America to Live and Play Golf.”
+As if near-perfect weather weren’t enough, Golf Digest ranked Punta Gorda/Englewood Beach the "Third Best Place in America to Live and Play Golf."
 Two of the area's courses were awarded 4 1/2 stars, and 21 scenic courses range from executive to championship level.
-Charlotte Sports Park gives fans two reasons to cheer: spring training games with the Tampa Bay Rays and minor league ball with the Charlotte Stone Crabs.
+Charlotte Sports Park gives fans reason to cheer: spring training games with the Tampa Bay Rays.
 The area puts you in the center of Major League Baseball action.

 Art and Music Festivals

 Art spills into the streets of Punta Gorda with murals depicting the city’s history.
 Pick up a walking guide and a free loaner bicycle and pedal through downtown.
 Classes, workshops and exhibitions can be found throughout the Charlotte County.
 Find the perfect souvenir at one of the festivals hosting hundreds of artists, gourmet food and live entertainment.
 A favorite of locals and visitors alike is Punta Gorda’s Wine & Jazz Festival on the banks of the Peace River.